OPHIR MINING COMPANY

 Further sample analysis is planned.
 Certain locations that were known to contain larger nuggets with matrix attached and fresh broken gold remain a high priority for exploration.

-Accessory minerals referred to as “marker” minerals (i.e. arsenopyrite) have been observed.
+Accessory sulfide minerals referred to as “marker” minerals (i.e. arsenopyrite) have been observed in exposed bedrock intrusives.

-Conclusions are being formulated that the Ophir creek deposit could be a sedimentary exhalative (Sedex) deposit model.
+Conclusions are being formulated that the Ophir creek deposit could be a Graben related Black Shale fissure/fracture intrusive deposit model.

-Recent surveys conducted by the state of Alaska have revealed a magnetic signature that suggests Ophir Creek is situated on or near a Pluton.
+Helicopter Borne DIGHEM surveys conducted by the State of Alaska in 2010 and released in 2012 revealed a 100 square mile magnetic structure that suggests Ophir Creek is situated on a Pluton.

-Further exploration could reveal that a large, shallow, open pit mineable, lode gold occurrence exists at Ophir Creek.
+Further exploration is panned with borehole sampling that could reveal that a lode gold occurrence exists along and above Ophir Creek.

 Ophir Mining company, LLC, is a privately held mining company.